TranquilMarmot/YarnLoom/CONTRIBUTING.md

 Clone this repo, and then open it up in Visual Studio Code.

+This project uses [`pnpm`](https://pnpm.io/) to manage dependencies, so `pnpm` must first be installed with `npm install --global pnpm`.

-Install dependencies by running `npm install` at the root of the project.
-If you run into issues (i.e. with `ENOACCESS`) then try running `npm install` in subdirectories first, then running it again at the root.
+Install dependencies by running `pnpm install` at the root of the project.
+If you run into issues (i.e. with `ENOACCESS`) then try running `pnpm install` in subdirectories first, then running it again at the root.

 To run the extension in the extension development host, use Visual Studio Code's [debug launcher](https://code.visualstudio.com/docs/editor/debugging) to launch the "Extension" configuration.